openrndr/orx/orx-noise/README.md

 Demo program rendering a 3D visualization of points distributed using the Hammersley sequence in 3D space.

-The application is set up at a resolution of 720x720 pixels.
-Within the visual program, a sphere mesh is created and a set of 1400 points is generated using the Hammersley sequence.
+A set of 1400 points is generated using the Hammersley sequence.
 Each point is translated and rendered as a small sphere in 3D space.
-This is achieved by mapping the generated points into a scaled domain.

-The rendering utilizes the Orbital extension, enabling an interactive 3D camera to navigate the scene.
-The visualization relies on the draw loop for continuous rendering of the points.
+The rendering uses the Orbital extension, enabling an interactive 3D camera to navigate the scene.

 ![hammersley-DemoHammersley3D01Kt](https://raw.githubusercontent.com/openrndr/orx/media/orx-noise/images/hammersley-DemoHammersley3D01Kt.png)